5 Biggest Student Loan Myths

 Debunking the Most Common Misconceptions

-- The government isn’t flexible with student loan payments.
-The first time you look at your repayment plan your jaw may hit the floor.
+Prepare yourself for the first time you look at your repayment plan.
 Your initial thought may be that there’s no way you’ll be able to make the payments.
 Don’t worry.
 While everyone starts out with the Standard Repayment Plan of flat monthly payments for 10 years, there are a lot of other options available.
 Graduated, Extended, Income-Based and Pay-as-You-Earn are just some of the ways the government can restructure your payments.
 There’s lots of valuable information on how to make your payments more manageable at the StudentAid website.

 There you have it, you’re now one step closer to clearly navigating the world of student loans.
 If you need a new student loan or would like to refinance the one you have, visit us today at https://www.bmifcu.org/student_loans.
 We’re always happy to help!